 The following tips and suggestions for first-time Camino pilgrims derive from several sources.

-to walk long distances, most sources suggest that your pack’s total weight, less daily food and water, should only be up to about 10% of your body weight if you weigh 60 kilos this is just 6 kilos.
+for long walks, most sources suggest that your pack’s total weight, less daily food and water, should only be up to about 10% of your body weight – if you weigh 60 kilos this is just 6 kilos.
 Some sources suggest a maximum of 8 kilos in summer, and 10 kilos in winter.

 you can use a lighter backpack without a heavy internal frame and other features.

 heavy boots are not needed for the 30,000 steps a day a pilgrim averages – carrying weight on your feet uses considerable energy, 1 kilo of footwear equalling 5 kilos on your back.